 Actually, this is a great way to see the mountains for the first time.
 It’s a beautiful, scenic way to get to the Blue Mountains.
 Simply catch the train from Central Station in Sydney on the Blue Mountains Line and it takes around two hours.
 Sit back, relax and be ready for the view!

 There are so many different things to see and do for those who love nature and hiking, to art lovers, families and couples looking for a romantic getaway.
 It is an area of distinct seasons so although you may not need to drag out the winter woollies in Australia’s coastal areas during winter, you certainly will here.

-The Blue Mountains has it all from hot summers and that distinct blue haze rising from the eucalyptus trees that blanket the mountains to cold, bracing winters, to pops of colour in the trees when autumn makes itself known to Spring with vibrant fresh greens that contrast so vibrantly with rugged cliffs and rocky outcrops.
+The Blue Mountains has it all from hot summers with that blue haze rising from the eucalyptus trees that blanket the mountains to cold, bracing winters, to an autumn display that will leave your senses reeling to Spring with vibrant fresh greens, eye-popping pink and white bursts of blossoms that contrast so vibrantly with rugged cliffs and rocky outcrops.